3box/3box/ARCHITECTURE.md

 **E.** `3box-js` sends the orbitdb address of the root store and the profile link to the `3box-address-server`.
 The server creates an instance of the users stores and syncs them.

 **F.** Any updates that are made to any of the stores are replicated on the `3box-address-server` using orbitdb's internal replication system.
+This system uses ipfs pubsub to send the data between two ipfs nodes, which means that both nodes have to have the pubsub protocol enabled.

 ### Accessing user data